 The JK Adams pin is a little thicker and heavier (16 ounces) than the Martha Stewart or Target tapered pins (11 and 13 ounces, respectively).
 For someone without a lot of strength or leverage, like our 10-year-old tester, the extra weight helps with the work.
 We found the Martha Stewart pin to be slightly more agile than the JK Adams or Target models, and we liked its eight-inch straight section compared to their seven inches (the full length was around 21 inches on all three), but can’t recommend it because the shipping cost doubles its price.

 It’s not as beautiful or smooth as a hand-turned pin, but the JK Adams French Rolling Pin is a good tool that’s recommended by Bon Appetit and America’s Test Kitchen.
 The level of craftsmanship doesn’t compare to the Whetstone Woodenware or Tomnuk pins, but JK Adams manufactures their pins in Vermont from hardwood they promise is sustainably grown and harvested nearby in New England and Canada.
-For very little money ($8 less than even our runner-up) you can easily procure this pin and be baking with it tomorrow.
+For very little money you can easily procure this pin and be baking with it tomorrow.

 Wooden rolling pins, just like wooden spoons and cutting boards, should never be run through the dishwasher or submerged in water, for they are likely to warp.
 The best way to clean your rolling pin is by wiping it with a dry dish towel.
 Stubborn bits of dough can be scraped off with a bench scraper, but be careful not to gouge the wood.
 You can wash your pin with a soapy sponge if you need to, then rinse it and wipe it dry.
-If you can’t bear the idea of hand washing, buy a silicone pin.
+If you can’t bear the idea of hand washing, you’ll need to find a reliable silicone pin, which come with their own downsides.

 From time to time, when the wood feels rough or dry, apply a little mineral oil with a rag and rub it in.
 Like a cast iron skillet, a rolling pin can become seasoned with use, but mineral oil gives you a head start and can compensate if you have to wash the wood with soap.
 Higher-end pins like the ones from Whetstone and Tomnuk are already oiled, but basic pins like our recommendations from JK Adams need to be oiled before use.
 Whetstone Woodenware recommends: “After the first few times of use and hand washing, buff the [rolling pin] with a piece of 400 grit wet/dry sand paper or a Green 3M Scotchbrite® pad,” to remove any fuzzy raised grain.
 How often you should oil or buff your pin depends on how often you use it and the climate you live in; when the wood looks pale and feels rough like dry skin, it’s time to care for it.